TropComplique/ShuffleNet-tensorflow/README.md

 to begin training.
 Evaluation is after each epoch.
 * logs and the saved model will be in `logs/run0` and `saved/run0`.

-To train on your dataset, you need to change a couple of parameters in `shufflenet/CONSTANTS.py` file.
+To train on your dataset, you need to change a few values in `shufflenet/CONSTANTS.py` file.

 ## Requirements
 * Python 3.6